You want smart political talk without the meltdowns?

 Exactly, Sean.

-Uh we have seen destruction on display on world news.
+And especially since October 7th last year, we have seen destruction on display on world news.

-And they are saying to themselves, especially when they look at the prosperity of Saudi Arabia, the prosperity Of the United Arab Emirates, you know, Qatar, all the nations that invested in commercial uh building an industrial revolution,
+And they are saying to themselves, especially when they look at the prosperity of Saudi Arabia, the prosperity of the United Arab Emirates, you know, Qatar, all the nations that invested in commercial building and industrial revolution, they are watching how they are prospering.

-they are watching how they are prospering, their people are living in peace, they are getting wealthier, their children are getting more education, and on the other hand, you are seeing poverty, starvation, uh pain uh in uh throughout the Arabic world for those who are supporting terrorism.
+And on the other hand, you are seeing poverty, starvation, pain throughout the Arabic world for those who are supporting terrorism.

-So at the end of the day, especially after the last year and a half, that they are tired.
+So at the end of the day, especially after the last year and a half, they are tired.

 The Arabs who are in the Palestinian territories, as much as they hate Israel, we are now seeing a backlash against Hamas.